 Hard light can easily be interpreted as a bright light that casts very sharp and dark shadows.

-Since it uses a very bright directional light, it will often expose your subjects features and their flaws with it.
+Since it uses a very bright directional light, it will often expose your subject’s features and flaws with it.
 The source of light is often intense and undiffused too.